The Real History of the Mafia

 Francis Ford Coppola got The Godfather project dropped in his lap shortly after Valachi testified, which is what got the whole mafia ball rolling again.
 So many people were amazed such a powerful secret society could remain hidden for such a long time.
 The first post-Valachi mob films bombed, including one with Kurt Douglas.
 None of these films conveyed the spirit of Italian life.
 Coppola blew that spirit into his film with the scenes involving major family ceremonies.

-The march of history is actually orchestrated through alliances and conflicts between secret societies like the mafia.
+The march of history is actually orchestrated through alliances and conflicts between secret societies like the men of honor.
 The social register operates much the same way as the Sicilian brotherhood, in that it has chapters located throughout the major cities, all of which hold regular ceremonies.
 The listings contain 30,000 names and each member belongs to numerous societies and clubs, all of which are notated in brief initials hard for outsiders to even decipher.
 This is the old money society and it would be absurd and naive to think they would not have their own secret brotherhoods of death embedded into their cultures, well hidden somewhere way in the background.
 In fact, Skull & Bones at Yale might be a primary example.
 The social register is aligned primarily with the House of Lords, so there’s another brotherhood of death to bring into the circle of influence.
 And lately, the Mossad has emerged as the deadliest and most effective of all the brotherhoods of death, so there’s another secret society to bring into our current circle of influence.
-All these secret societies are cooking up profit schemes all the time because the only real rule for them is big dog eats first.
+All these secret societies are cooking up profit schemes all the time because the only real rule is big dog eats first.

 I love Coppola’s film, which had a powerful psychic influence around the world, as big as Wizard of Oz or Star Wars.
-In fact, it almost instantly rearranged the mob leader from evil to good in the initial wedding scene, a masterpiece of pro-mafia propaganda, in which the Godfather declines to do murder for hire, but he will beat up this guy up for free if you promise to be his friend, call him Godfather, and kiss his ring like he’s the Pope?
+In fact, it almost instantly rearranged the mob leader from evil to good in the initial wedding scene, a masterpiece of pro-mafia propaganda, in which the Godfather declines to do murder for hire, but he will beat up this guy up for free if you promise to be his friend, call him Godfather, and kiss his ring like he’s the Pope.

 Coppola was a real outsider however, working almost exclusively with Valachi’s testimony and Mario Puzo’s potboiler novel.
-He mixed up details from all the five families and turned Valachi into Salvatore Tessio, a caporegime leader of his own clan, who commits an honorable suicide to preserve his family’s standing with the Commission?
+He mixed up details from all the five families and turned Valachi into Salvatore Tessio, a caporegime leader of his own clan, who commits an honorable suicide to preserve his family’s standing with the Commission.
 That, my friends, is not the real story of Valachi, a thug who spent the remaining short years of his life in prison fighting for his life and even killing an innocent dude he suspected of being his assassin.
 Yes, the real story is not so glamorous as Coppola painted it.